Children's Vaccines - Answers To Your All Questions

 • The “sick” feeling is your baby’s immune system learning

-• Symptoms resolve in 1-3 days
+• Symptoms usually settle in 1-3 days

 Q: How do I manage post-vaccination fever?